 Yes!
 We want to make sure EVERY educator is comfortable with the robotics kit, robotics team management, and competition.
 We will be hosting required professional development training sessions for educators who are awarded the grant.
-In addition to learning the skills needed to start a robotics team, you will also receive training on Project Lead The Way activities that you can integrate into the classroom.
+In addition to learning the skills needed to start a robotics team, we will also walk educators through how to use the robotics kit.

 What additional expenses for robot parts can I anticipate?

-Between the VEX IQ Super Kit and Project Lead The Way classroom activity parts, your team will be equipped with enough to get a team started and become competitive.
-An additional item to consider is a portable game field, which can be reused each season for all of the game challenges.
+In addition to the VEX IQ Super-Kit and Foundation Kit that is included in the Start-Up Grant an additional item to consider is a portable game field, which can be reused each season for all of the game challenges.
 A full sized 4’ x 8’ field costs $199.99; this field can be disassembled and stored easily.
 Game elements for the new robot game are available for $99.99.
 For more VEX IQ product details, visit: www.vexrobotics.com/vexiq/products.
 Some teams may want to consider purchasing team t-shirts, snacks during meetings, and travel arrangements to local and regional competitions; however, many teams seek out local companies who are willing to sponsor the team and cover the cost of these items.

 How much time will coaching a team involve?